iggyvilla/sari-sandbox-v2/README.md

 The second-generation [Sari Sandbox](https://sarisandbox.github.io/), a virtual retail environment for embodied agents.
 Large performance improvements, multiplayer, a store builder, and more.

 > [!NOTE]
-> Assets and store files will be released once cleaned up.
+> We are still in the process of cleaning up the asset files, and the game will not build without it.
+We will release it once ready.

 ## Performance improvements